 The George and Dragon is a grade 2 listed building situated in the centre of Dent Village overlooking the famous Adam Sedgwick Memorial Fountain.
 Traditionally furnished with relaxed public rooms the George and Dragon has two spacious dining areas serving home cooked meals daily 12 noon to 8.30 pm.
 Nestling in the heart of Dentdale a few miles from the market town of Sedbergh.
 Dent is renowned as one of the quaintest and prettiest villages in the Yorkshire Dales.

-The Inn at Keswick is a welcoming pub offering great home-cooked food and accommodation in the vibrant market town of Keswick, which is situated on the lakeside north of Derwentwater in Cumbria’s Lake District.
-Keswick Lodge offers a pleasing blend of pub, restaurant and hotel rooms with a well stocked bar and a varied menu of freshly prepared produce and seasonal ingredients.
-For our overnight guests, Keswick Lodge offers comfortable, en-suite bedrooms with the option of a fresh, wholesome breakfast.
+The Royal Oak at Keswick is a welcoming pub offering great home-cooked food and accommodation in the vibrant market town of Keswick, which is situated on the lakeside north of Derwentwater in Cumbria’s Lake District.
+The Royal Oak offers a pleasing blend of pub, restaurant and hotel rooms with a well stocked bar and a varied menu of freshly prepared produce and seasonal ingredients.
+For our overnight guests, The Royal Oak offers comfortable, en-suite bedrooms with the option of a fresh, wholesome breakfast.

 The Troutbeck Inn, in the quiet hamlet of Troutbeck, was once the Station Hotel when the railway was still operating between Penrith & the west coast.
 It is now a 4 Star Country Inn with Cottages.
 There are 7 newly refurbished ensuite bedrooms including doubles, twin, family & single plus 3 self catering cottages.
 Most of the bedrooms offer wifi connection & wonderful views of the surrounding fells, plus complimentary tea & coffee making facility & freeview television.

 Set amidst stunning Lake District scenery, the Brackenrigg Inn can be counted amongst the last few remaining traditional free houses in the English Lakes.
-With an unrivalled setting that boasts spectacular views of elegant Ullswater this charming Lake District retreat retains all the values of a traditional coaching Inn.
-The general quality of the facilities is, of course, what one should expect from an AA 3-Star Inn.
+With an unrivalled setting that boasts spectacular views of elegant Ullswater, this charming Lake District retreat retains all the values of a traditional coaching Inn.
 Its old worldly charm and individual character is emphasised in each of its 17 bedrooms, all of which are en suite and we offer a flexible range of rooms, from affordable standard rooms to superior rooms & suites ideal for small groups and families.

 Situated in the heart of Bakewell with 35 individually styled bedrooms.
 Excellent meeting room facilities offering traditional elegance combined with up to date technology.
 The Kitchens at the Rutland Arms are where the world famous Bakewell pudding originated.